Scotland travel update | New Multi-day tours for Scotland!

 Spend the night in the Fort William area.

-Driving distance: 260 km / 160 miles
+Average driving distance: 260 km / 160 miles

 Start your day with a scenic ferry ride over to Craignure on the Isle of Mull, a place characterised by white sandy beaches, rugged mountains and thriving wildlife.
 Your first stop will be Duart Castle, standing proudly by the sea cliffs of the island.
 We then recommend taking the scenic route along the west coast, past the highest peak Ben More.
 Stop on the way at one of the most beautiful beaches in Scotland, Calgary Bay.
-Continue to the charming village of Tobermory, the largest settlement of the island.
+Continue on to the charming village of Tobermory, the largest settlement of the island.

 Ferry from Oban to Craignure: 45 minutes

-Driving distance: 180 km / 115 miles
+Average driving distance: 180 km / 115 miles

 Today you have a full day at your leisure on Mull.
 You have the option to head to the west coast of the island, from where you can take a ferry ride from Fionnphort over to the Isle of Iona, home of dazzling beaches and sacred sites such as Iona Abbey.
 From Iona you can join a boat trip to the uninhabited Isle of Staffa, where you can admire Fingal’s Cave, a natural arched sea cave with impressive basalt columns.
 While on the boat tour, you might come across dolphins, porpoises and minke whales.

-Driving distance: 180 km / 115 miles
+Average driving distance: 180 km / 115 miles

 Attractions Attractions Attractions

 Today, take the ferry back to the mainland and continue your drive along the scenic route to the historical valley of Kilmartin Glen.
 This area is considered to have one of the most important concentrations of Neolithic and Bronze Age remains in Scotland, including standing stones and circles as well as forts and castles.
 On the way we recommend a stop at Inveraray on the shores of Loch Fyne, where you could visit Inveraray Castle.
-Continue to the shores of the beautiful Loch Lomond and visit the charming conservation village of Luss.
+Continue on to the shores of the beautiful Loch Lomond and visit the charming conservation village of Luss.

 Spend the night in the Trossachs National Park area.